The Climate Reality Project: 24 Hours of Reality campaign

 The first event, in 2011, was a 24-hour event that was broadcast live over the Internet and featured 24 presenters across 24 time zones presenting in 13 different languages.
 The presentations, which stressed a link between climate change and oil and coal producers, started in Mexico City and traveled west before culminating in New York City with a presentation by The Climate Reality Project's chairman Al Gore.
 The event included celebrity hosts and panel members such as Renee Zellweger, Fran Drescher and Virgin Group's Sir Richard Branson.
 The webcast received 8 million views, 5 million of which were unique viewers, and was awarded a "Silver Lion" at the Cannes Lions International Festival of Creativity event in 2012.
 Accompanying this event, The Climate Reality Project also released several short videos covering topics related to climate change.
 The videos included Doubt, Climate 101 and Grassroots.

 A second webcast called 24 Hours of Reality: The Dirty Weather Report was broadcast beginning on November 14, 2012.
 This broadcast followed a format similar to the inaugural event and featured speeches and presentations from more than 100 activists, business leaders and scientists in 24 locations.
 The 2012 webcast focused on the impact coal, oil and gas pollution have on weather patterns.
 The webcast attracted 14 million unique viewers and a viewership of more than 16 million, which set a Ustream record for the most online viewers in a 24-hour period.
 The event also generated 135 million tweets from Twitter users, compared with 120 million tweets in 2011, and received ten Telly Awards in 2013 including two silver Telly awards in the News/News Feature and Social Responsibility categories and seven bronze Telly awards.

 Climate Reality Leadership Corps

-The Climate Reality Project also addresses climate change through a network of approximately 31,000 Climate Reality Leaders, which the organization calls the Climate Reality Leadership Corps.
-As of 2019, The Climate Reality Leadership Corps has conducted 43 training events to prepare Climate Reality Leaders to communicate and conduct effective advocacy events within their local communities.
-Climate Reality Leaders come from 154 countries.
+The Climate Reality Project also addresses climate change through a network of Climate Reality Leaders, which the organization calls the Climate Reality Leadership Corps.
+As of 2025, The Climate Reality Leadership Corps has conducted 60 training events to prepare Climate Reality Leaders to communicate and conduct effective advocacy events within their local communities.
+Climate Reality Leaders come from 154 countries often on their own expenses.
 Members of the Climate Reality Leadership Corps lead educational events and encourage activity to address climate change in their local communities.

+Green Schools Campaign

+In 2005, the projected created the Green Schools Campaign as a subsidiary to help schools transition to renewable energy.